Ad Network Detector

 Formula Core:

-In the formula, S is the set of distinct evidence classes found for one partner, w(s) is the class weight, bd is 2 when three or more classes appear, 1 when two classes appear, and 0 otherwise, and n is the total evidence count for that partner.
+In the formula, S is the set of distinct evidence classes for one partner, w(s) is the class weight, bd is 2 when three or more classes appear, 1 when two classes appear, and 0 otherwise, and n is the total evidence count for that partner.

 | Evidence class | Weight | Reason for the weight |